Las Vegas to Sedona Road Trip: 10 Fun Stops to Make

 Las Vegas to Sedona Final Thoughts

-Taking a road trip from Las Vegas to Sedona is not only one of the easiest but fun road trip suitable for families, couples, and solo travelers alike.
-Also, the moderate distance of this route makes it perfect for road trip newbies.
+Taking a road trip from Las Vegas to Sedona is not only one of the easiest road trips but it’s perfect for families, couples and solo travelers alike.
+Also, the moderate distance of this route makes it perfect for road trip newbies maybe just starting out.

-There’s so much to do, you could easily drive this route again and again and never get bored.
-So, the next time you’re looking for something to add on to a Vegas vacation, consider Sedona.
+This route offers so much to do, you could easily drive it again and again and never get bored.
+So, the next time you’re looking for something to add on to a Las Vegas vacation, consider making a drive to Sedona.

 See you on the road!